ArkaJU/Real-Time-Recurrent-Learning/README.md

 ## Dataset:

 The dataset is obtained by hardcoding the dynamics(given in terms of equations) obtaining outputs corresponding to inputs.
 The equations are borrowed from [2], which is a paper on control and stability analysis for an autonomous helicopter.
-The columns represent factors like angular velocity, vertical veolicy, collective pitch angle etc.
+The columns represent factors like angular velocity, vertical velocity, collective pitch angle etc.

 ### NOTE:
-The dataset was used only for obtaining values of mean and standard deviation for normalisiation purposes and choosing an arbitrary initial value.
+ - The dataset was used only for obtaining values of mean and standard deviation for normalisation purposes and choosing an arbitrary initial value.
 Nowhere are they required for the learning algorithm.

+ - A small number delta was added to the intermediate matrix to avoid singularity.